RingID: Features

 ringID was conceptualized as an all-in-one social networking platform.
 The platform can be used for live broadcasting, voice and video calls, messaging, and content sharing.

 Users can delete messages from both their device and the receiver's.
 They can also send instant messages to recipients which are deleted automatically once the predefined time is over.

 Criticism and complaints

 The Business Standard has accused RingID of being a Ponzi scheme because it pays users for bringing in more users and for watching advertisements.
 In September 2021, The Business Standard reported that users were not able to cash out, which it characterized as embezzlement.
 In total 21.2 million taka were allegedly embezzled.
 A case was filed against 25 people, including RingID owners, under the Digital Security Act and the Multi-Level Marketing Control Act.

 Two company founders were arrested in December 2016 in connection with an unpaid fees case filed by the Bangladesh Telecommunication Regulatory Commission.
 The two moved to Canada while out on bail.

 In October 2021, one founder was remanded in jail by a Dhaka Metropolitan Magistrate, after his arrest on charges of misappropriating Tk200 crore in three months by luring people to ringID's investment scheme and promising online income.

-Notable here that RingID did not pay wages to hundreds of software developers between 2017 and 2019.
-One victim said that the company owes him over two hundred thousand of BDT and he has given up any hope of getting money back as it is run by a Mafia group.